ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 - You created a label named **Alpine House** for a project of that name, and then applied that label automatically to content containing the keywords "Alpine House".
 By using this label as a condition in your DLP policy, you can show a policy tip to end users when they're about to share this content with someone outside your organization.

 - You published a label named **Tax record**, so that your records manager can manually apply the label to content that needs to be classified as a record.
-By using this label as a condition in your DLP policy, you can look for content with this label in conjunction with other types of sensitive information such as ITINs or SSNs; apply protection actions to content labeled **Tax record**; and get detailed activity reports about the DLP policy from the DLP reports and audit log data.
+By using this label as a condition in your DLP policy, you can look for content with this label along with other types of sensitive information such as ITINs or SSNs; apply protection actions to content labeled **Tax record**; and get detailed activity reports about the DLP policy from the DLP reports and audit log data.

 - You published a label named **Executive Leadership Team - Sensitive** to the Exchange mailboxes and OneDrive accounts of a group of executives.
 By using this label as a condition in your DLP policy, you can enforce both retention and protection actions on the same subset of content and users.